wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 = TODO2.2.9 =
 - Impression tracking will now be disabled by default.
+- Changed the deprecated 'add_object_page' call to 'add_menu_page' for creating a top-level menu page.

 = 2.2.8 =
 - Added translation option for the commission rate summary.